etpalmer63/amrex/Docs/sphinx_documentation/source/AMReX_Profiling_Tools.rst

 Scoped Regions
 ~~~~~~~~~~~~~~

-When using the Tiny Profiler, the only available region macro is the scoped macro.
-To create a region
+When using the Tiny Profiler, the only method available to ioslate a region for instruamentation
-that profiles the `MyFuncs` code block, including all timers in the "Additional Code" regions, add
+is with scoping.
+To create a region that profiles the `MyFuncs` code block, including
-macros in the following way:
+all timers in the "Additional Code" regions, add macros in the following way:

 ::